- Plume Legal

 - schedule network optimizations and firmware updates for Customer Network Equipment

-- offer data analytics tools that enable customers to match and augment their own data sets with data generated by Customer Networks in order to help improve market and audience segments and profiles, identify and analyze trends and better target advertising campaigns
+- offer data analytics tools that enable customers to match and augment their own data sets with data generated by Customer Networks to help improve market and audience segments, identify and analyze trends and create better advertising campaigns

-Whether Plume is a controller or processor depends on the customer relationship.
+Whether Plume is a controller or processor examples of a personal information depends on the customer relationship.
 If you have questions about whether Plume is a processor or controller of your personal information, please contact the administrator of the Customer Network you are using or [email protected].

-For Plume’s legitimate business interests.
+For Plume’s lawful and legitimate operational purposes.
 Plume processes personal information as a controller to:

 - monitor use of and protect the Plume Services and information processed through the Plume Services